A Streetcar Named Desire

 Broadhurst Theater, New York City

 It's hard to think of Tennessee Williams's Streetcar without its vibrant New Orleans backdrop.
-This glamorous production, with all leading roles played by African-American actors, captured the setting if not the substance of this Pulitzer Prize-winning masterpiece.
+This glamorous production, with all leading roles played by African-American actors, captures the setting if not the substance of this Pulitzer Prize-winning masterpiece.

 Emily Mann's production has a rich sensory appeal.
 Eugene Lee's set has an urban grittiness that gives us a perfect snapshot of a buzzing neighbourhood in post-war new Orleans: a world that is real, relatable and rough.
 Edward Pierce's lighting design conveys the intense, moody and romantic life of young couple Stanley and Stella.
 Grammy winner Terence Blanchard's original score, featuring excellent jazz music, also augments the scenes with a lush aural texture.